edgedelta/docs/docs/agent-requirements.md

 ## Overview

-Before you install the Edge Delta Agent, review the following software and hardware requirements.
+You can use this document to review software and hardware requirements before you install the Edge Delta Agent.

 ***